 Assessment Update 2021

-The phonics screening check did not take place in Summer 2021 due to Covid-19.
-All current year 2 pupils will be taking the phonics screening check between October half term and Christmas this year.
+The phonics screening check will take place in June.
 We already have detailed assessments of your child's phonics ability so this will not tell us anything new but is a check to ensure that your child is working at a nationally agreed age appropriate standard.

 Below we would like to outline what the check is, how it will take place and what you can do to support your child with the check.